YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -RELINKCTL
 ~~~~~~~~~~~

 Cleans up orphaned Relinkctl files.
-YottaDB strongly recommends avoiding actions that tend to make such cleanup necessary - for example, kill -9 of YottaDB processes or ipcrm -m of active Relinkctl and/or Rtnobj shared memory segments.
+YottaDB strongly recommends avoiding actions that tend to make such cleanup necessary - for example, :code:`kill -9` of YottaDB processes or :code:`ipcrm -m` of active Relinkctl and/or Rtnobj shared memory segments.

-If the optional dir1 is not specified, MUPIP RUNDOWN -RELINKCTL examines the environment variable $ydb_routines, attempts to verify and correct their attach counts and runs down all its inactive auto-relink-enabled directories (those with with a \*-suffix).
-Alternatively, one can specify a directory path for the parameter dir1 and MUPIP RUNDOWN -RELINKCTL treats it as an auto-relink-enabled directory and runs down the resources associated with this directory.
+If the optional dir1 is not specified, MUPIP RUNDOWN RELINKCTL examines the environment variable $ydb_routines, attempts to verify and correct their attach counts and runs down all its inactive auto-relink-enabled directories (those with with a \*-suffix).
+Alternatively, one can specify a directory path for the parameter dir1 and MUPIP RUNDOWN RELINKCTL treats it as an auto-relink-enabled directory and runs down the resources associated with this directory.
 It prints a RLNKCTLRNDWNSUC message on a successful rundown and a RLNKCTLRNDWNFL message on a failure (usually because live processes are still accessing the Relinkctl file).

 .. _mupip-set: